Livestock News

 “They claim eradication happened in 1966, but that’s misleading,” he said.
 “We were still dealing with tens of thousands of cases in the late 1970s.
 In 1978, Texas had 90,000 cases — that doesn’t sound like eradication to me.”
 A year later, the announcement came that one of the facilities would be closed after a historic freeze.

 The sterile flies used in the eradication efforts were transported in small, white boxes marked with bright red radiation symbols and warnings not to touch.
-“They actually flew the sterilized flies out of Douglas in the first six months of 1980, often in C-45s,” he said.
+“They actually flew the sterilized flies out of Douglas in the first six months of 1980, often in C-45s,” Thrasher said.

 The U.S. Department of Agriculture recorded that the severe winter of 1957-58 forced screwworms into a smaller overwintering area than usual.
 Seizing the opportunity, sterile male flies were rapidly released in early 1958 to establish a barrier zone across central Florida.
-Throughout that year and into 1959, sterile flies were air-dropped in heavy and then gradually lighter concentrations across three zones in Florida.
+Throughout that year and into 1959, sterile flies were air-dropped in heavy, and then gradually lighter, concentrations across three zones in Florida.

-The focus of eradication efforts shifted to the Southwest in 1962, supported by funding from southwestern livestock producers, the Southwest Animal Health Research Foundation, the federal government, and the State of Texas.
+The focus of eradication efforts shifted to the Southwest in 1962, supported by funding from southwestern livestock producers, the Southwest Animal Health Research Foundation, the federal government, and the state of Texas.
 Sterile fly production was ramped up at ARS laboratories in Kerrville and Mission, Texas, to address the challenge.

 The Southwest program covered a significantly larger area than the Southeast and faced the persistent risk of reinfestation from Mexico.
 The strategy combined mass releases of sterile flies with active participation from livestock producers.
 Producers were essential in treating wounds on animals both before and after infestations occurred.